-Brig.
+Maj.
 Gen. Swanson entered the Air Force in 1994 as part of the Health Promotions Scholarship Program, receiving a Doctor of Medicine degree from the Medical College of Wisconsin.
 Prior to her current position, she was the Command Surgeon for United States European Command.
+She is Board Certified in Family Practice, Aerospace Medicine, Public Health and General Preventive Medicine and a Fellow of the Aerospace Medical Association.

 EDUCATION